 Mobile marketing automation: 4 ways it can help you optimize performance

 - A/B testing: By segmenting users (more on this below) you can test how different types of users respond to your creative.
-Because MMA does the heavy lifting, you can spend more time analyzing which variants result in the best messaging possible for your marketing strategy.
+Because automation does the heavy lifting, you can spend more time analyzing which variants result in the best messaging possible for your marketing strategy.

-- Personalization: One of MMA’s most powerful attributes is the ability to easily personalize engagements on a massive scale.
+- Personalization: One of automation’s most powerful attributes is the ability to easily personalize engagements on a massive scale.
 This ranges from using the correct name for in-app messages to offering products that are hyper-relevant based on a user’s previous activity.
 Personalization is an essential way to increase engagement and reduce churn, giving the user a unique experience that directly appeals to their needs.

 6 best practices for implementing mobile marketing automation

-Now that you know the most important ways in which MMA can be used to aid your marketing efforts, it’s essential to understand how these can be performed.
+Now that you know the most important ways in which automation can be used to aid your marketing efforts, it’s essential to understand how these can be performed.
 Below we have outlined some ideas and best practices for marketers wishing to automate their processes, with insight into how they help you achieve your marketing goals.